ObaidBuilds/AI-HRMS/INSTALLATION.md

 ```
 - _This will create an employee with ID: 000 & Password: password_
 - _You can use these credentials to log in to the hrms application._

-## _Environment Variables_ :

-- _In the server and client folder, rename the .env.example file to .env:_
-- _Fill in all the required environment variables for proper configuration._

 ## _Running the Project_ :